Relatively Fast and Reasonably Furious: Evidence for Increased Burstiness in Smaller Halos at Cosmic Dawn: Results

 Having built confidence that the model can reproduce the $z\sim 4-13$ observations, we now calibrate it to the data over that entire redshift region (i.e., our previous $z\sim 4-6$ data plus the UVLFs in Fig.~\ref{fig:UVLFallz}), and show in the bottom panel of Fig.~\ref{fig:sigmaUV_allz} the predicted UV variability $\sigmaUV$ as a function of halo mass.
 The posteriors from $z\sim 4-6$ and $z\sim 4-13$ data overlap, in both cases showing agreement with the predictions of hydrodynamical simulations and with the burstiness inferred using the \citet{Endsley24_bursty} and \citet{Chisholm} observations (though with slightly lower $\sigmaPSD$).
+As a cross check, we compute a simple Gaussian tension metric $|\theta_1-\theta_2|/\sqrt{\sigma_1^2 + \sigma_2^2}$ between the $z\sim 4-6$ and $z\sim 4-13$ datasets for each parameter $\theta$ (with uncertainty $\sigma$).
+We find that all parameters shift by $\leq 1\sigma$ (as expected given the two datasets are correlated), and in particular the burstiness slope $d\sigmaPSD/d\log_{10}M_h$ steepens by 0.7$\sigma$ (from $-0.50\pm0.13$ to $-0.63\pm 0.14$).
+We conclude that the fits including the high-redshift UVLFs are statistically consistent with our $z\sim 4-6$ calibration.

 We can use the $z\sim 4-13$ calibrated model to predict even higher redshifts, where recent surveys have been reporting galaxy candidates.
 Fig.~\ref{fig:UVLFz17} shows the predicted UVLF at $z\sim 17$, which is in agreement with the candidates reported in \citet{Kokorev25_glimpse, PG25}, as well as the the upper limits from the those works and \citet{Weibel}.
 We warn against over-interpretation of these ultra-high-$z$ predictions, as we have not included a Pop III component in our modeling~\citep{Venditti:2025mgi, Bromm, hegde, Cruz} or any galaxy formation below the atomic-cooling threshold~\citep{Oh}.
 Nevertheless, the overall success of the low-$z$ calibrated model in predicting higher-$z$ UVLFs indicates that the physics of galaxy formation may not change dramatically at $z\sim 10$, but instead evolve smoothly as dark-matter halos and galaxies grow over cosmic age.